We all know about crutches its help us walk even when we are injured in some parts of our lower body.

 Same as the previous one, only both his legs are to be moved to cross the crutches in each step.

 This gait covers the most distance at any single step.

 Forgoing up and down the stairs, 2 point gait is most helpful.

 But for injury one leg, 3 point gait may be used too.
 Relying on the hand railing is a good idea.

-Always make sure to put your good leg first and bad leg last at any stair movement.
+Always make sure to put your good leg first, and the injured leg lasts at any stair movement.

-We’ve discussed 4 different types of crutches and uses of different gait to utilize these crutches to the fullest.
+We’ve discussed 4 different types of crutches and their uses of different gaits to utilize these crutches to the fullest.

 No matter what injury you are suffering from you can pick any of these mentioned crutches to accommodate your illness and continue to your daily life as prescribed by your attending physician.